semgrep/semgrep-docs/docs/release-notes/november-2024.md

 ### Changed

-- **API**: The `GET /deployments/DEPLOYMENT_ID/policies` endpoint now displays all policies for the given deployment for all Semgrep products.
+- **API**: The `GET /deployments/DEPLOYMENT_ID/policies` endpoint now displays all policies for a given deployment for all Semgrep products.
 - **Teams**: You can now change roles in bulk.
 Click **Settings > Teams** then the **name of the team** you want to edit.
 Select the target users, then click **Bulk Edit**.
 In the drop-down box, select the new role for those users. <!-- 17549 -->